Kei Otake, Juilliard Cellist With Treacher Collins Syndrome, Plays Instrument In NYC Subways To Enlighten

 JUILLIARD STUDENT KAYE OTAKE PLAYS IN NYC SUBWAYS

 “I definitely think that society of today tends to judge on appearance,” Otake said in a CNN interview.
-“The reason that I perform in the subways is trying to this is not who I am, this is who I am.
+“The reason that I perform in the subways is trying to say this is not who I am, this is who I am.
 I’m a cellist at Juilliard.
 Some of them think that I’m mentally disabled.”
-For Otake, his was born without cheekbones, giving his face a permanently sunken look.
+For Otake, he was born without cheekbones, giving his face a permanently sunken look.
 It also caused impaired speech.

 At just 19, the musician has undergone more than 30 surgeries to correct the abnormalities.
 “I found it hard to express myself, so I express myself through music,” he explained.
 “I want people to care, I want them to listen, I want them to feel something inside.
 What I hope for the people to see is that I also have something to say.”